nonapod/RadioTideC/README.md

 # RadioTide C

-This was the beginning of a C variant that I had originally made based off of the Python RadioTide project located here: https://github.com/nonapod/RadioTide
+This was the beginning of a C variant (built years ago back in 2014) that I had originally made based off of the Python RadioTide project located here: https://github.com/nonapod/RadioTide

 This project requires the following repo: